GuenterQuast/mimoCoRB/builddoc/index.rst

   -  class `bufferinfoGUI`:
-      A graphical interface showing buffer rates and status information and providing some control buttons interacting with the runDAQ class.
+      A graphical interface showing buffer rates and status information and providing some control buttons interacting with the run_mimoDAQ class.

 These classes shield much of the complexity from the user, who can thus concentrate